Graduate unemployment: College majors sorted by employment rates, wages and graduate degrees

-Below is a table of college majors which can be sorted by various criteria.
-The data are from the Federal Reserve Bank of New York, the United States Census Bureau, and the American Community Survey.
-Note: The unemployment, underemployment and early career figures are for recent college graduates (less than 28 years of age).
+The table below lists data on the unemployment, underemployment, median wages, and graduate degrees of various fields of study, as reported by the Federal Reserve Bank of New York, the United States Census Bureau, and the American Community Survey, as of 2021.
+The unemployment, underemployment and early career figures are for recent college graduates (less than 28 years of age).

 Canada

 A 2016 labour market assessment by the Parliamentary Budget Officer reported that the underemployment rate for undergraduates under the age of 35 increased from 32% in 1991 to 39% in 2015.
 The equivalent rate for college graduates was similar until 2006.
 Since then it has fallen to 33%.

 A 2017 study from Statistics Canada showed that, for both men and women, more than 24% of undergraduates in the arts, the humanities, the social sciences and the behavioral sciences are underemployed.
 In nursing, engineering, education and training, and computer and information science, the underemployment rate is less than 8%.

 A 2015 study from the Ontario Society of Professional Engineers found that approximately 2/3rds of Canadian engineering bachelor's degree holders were not employed as engineers or in occupations relating to engineering.
 With a substantial wage gap between those employed in engineering and those employed elsewhere.